Work undertaken on the review

 Allen + Clarke’s approach to triaging was informed by a preliminary review of the suggested additions from the public submissions, along with disease and exposure pairings listed in the ILO List and Deemed Diseases Lists.
 This preliminary review assessed the level of existing information and indicated if the pairing would have a good level of available evidence for the panel to assess.

 The initial triaging exercise enabled Allen + Clarke to slim down the significant volume of pairings for the panel to assess.
-Suggested additions which would not have been appropriate for inclusion in Schedule 2 were withdrawn and those left were sorted into seven categories with five outcomes: automatic selection for panel consideration; targeted evidence review; high quality evidence review; fast search for sufficient evidence; fast search with inadequate evidence; not included for panel consideration.
+Suggested additions which would not have been appropriate for inclusion in Schedule 2 were withdrawn and those left were sorted into 7 categories with 5 outcomes: automatic selection for panel consideration; targeted evidence review; high quality evidence review; fast search for sufficient evidence; fast search with inadequate evidence; not included for panel consideration.
 This produced a wide-ranging but manageable list of suggestions for panel consideration in the final report.